Newlands Test, Day 2: With hard work and simple processes, Jasprit Bumrah shuts out the noise

 In his short Test career, Marco Jansen has shown that he can bat but if Bumrah keeps running into him with the same kind of intent, perhaps he won’t want to.
 The two, who both represented the Mumbai Indians in the IPL, had a bit of a tiff in the second Test, some not-too-kind words were exchanged.

-But wasn’t angry or looking for payback.
+But Bumrah wasn’t angry or looking for payback.
 Instead, he realised that the best way to get even was to get Jansen’s wicket.
 He did that after tormenting him; after playing with him before finally sending the stump for a walk.
 It was a cat playing with its prey and the death stare at the end of it said more than words ever could.

 “Nothing extra-special or out of the ordinary,” said Bumrah in the post-match press conference when asked about the wicket.
 “I was just focusing on what I had to do, and I was trying to focus on my routines and my processes and what I do, basically, before a Test match, or whatever has to be done whenever I prepare for a Test match.
 So, nothing out of the ordinary; I was not giving any extra attention or I was not really angry or, I was just focusing on what I had to do, I was just trying to be in the present.”